Vertumnus (Arcimboldo): Provenance

 Vertumnus was commissioned by Rudolf II during Arcimboldo's employment at his court and was presented to the emperor in 1591.
 After the Thirty Years' War, the portrait's ownership was seized by the Swedish army.
 Presently, the exact date of when Vertumnus became part of the Skokloster castle's collection is unknown.
 It is known that the Swedish Queen Christina was able to obtain Vertumnus.
 It is rumored that Vertumnus was a gift from the Queen Christina to Karl Gustav Wrangel—proprietor of Skokloster.
 However, when asked how Vertumnus ended up at Skolkloster Castle or why Vertumnus could not be identified at Skokloster Castle before 1845, Bengt Kylsberg, a curator at Skokloster Castle, stated that, "That mystery remains to be solved!".

 In 1988, it was determined that a conservation effort was needed to restore Vertumnus from its poor condition.
 Arcimboldo's techniques and the medium he used were carefully observed and a preservation technique using krill enzymes (isolated from Antarctic krill) was applied to Vertumnus.
-Vertumnus now rests in the Skokloster Castle as part of its art collection.
+Vertumnus now hangs in the Skokloster Castle as part of its art collection.